caldif/XL-VScode-debugger-testing/README.md

 ## Part 1 - Hello World
 In this section you will gain familiarity with the basic tools of the debugger.
 Go to the `hello.py`  and click the run and debug button in the sidebar.
 This will run the code in the debugger and an error will be thrown, fix this error before proceeding.

-After the error is fixed add a breakpoint to your code somewhere before line 10.
+After the error is fixed add a breakpoint to your code somewhere on line 7.
 >### Breakpoints
 > Break points are places in the code you tell the debugger to stop so you can look at everything that is happening at the exact instant when the code stops.
 You can place a break point by clicking to the left of any line number in the code.
 This will make a red circle appear designating the start of that line as a breakpoint